-Toulouse-Blagnac Airport is keen to minimise its impact on its environment and, since 2002, has operated a system for measuring noise and displaying aircraft trajectories called "Sentinel".
+Toulouse-Blagnac Airport is keen to minimise its impact on its environment and, since 2002, has operated a system for measuring noise and displaying aircraft trajectories called "Noise Lab".

 It records the noise emitted as well as the precise trajectories of the aircraft, thus making it possible to check compliance with the procedures.

-NEW - A new Sentinel system will come into operation in 2021.
+NEW - A new Noise Lab system will come into operation in 2021.

 If you live near the airport, you may be eligible for financial assistance to soundproof your home.
 This funding is subject to certain criteria (location, precedence, etc.) and is managed by the Toulouse-Blagnac Airport Environmental Department (Funding for soundproofing section).